Birth Injury Statute of Limitations

 Why is there a statute of limitations?

-Birth injury statute of limitations are placed to ensure your medical malpractice lawsuit is handled promptly and effectively.
-This can help the plaintiffs, defendants, and witnesses recall exact details of the birth injury so all facts relating to the case are accurate.
+A birth injury statute of limitations is in place to ensure your medical malpractice lawsuit is handled promptly and effectively.
+This can help families, medical professionals, and witnesses recall the exact details of the birth injury so all facts relating to the case are accurate.

 There are several exceptions to a statute of limitations on birth injury.

-Since birth injuries may take months or years to diagnose, the most common exception is the discovery rule.
-This law extends the deadline to file a claim if a family did not know that their child suffered a birth injury until after the deadline for the statute of limitations passes.
+Since birth injuries can take time to diagnose, many states use the discovery rule.
+This rule extends the filing deadline if a family learns about the injury after the usual statute of limitations has passed.

-There may be other various lawsuit filing protocols for unique situations if the plaintiff is a minor, disabled, or mentally ill.
-It is best to consult an experienced attorney to learn more about the birth injury statute of limitations that pertains to your case.
+There may be specific filing rules for unique cases.
+It’s best to consult an experienced attorney to understand the birth injury statute of limitations for your situation.

 How do I know when to file my birth injury claim?